Upserting Records in Salesforce from Google Sheets

 Users often ignore a very powerful feature when dealing with data in Salesforce.com: the Upsert operation.
-This word always gets underlined by my spell checker because it doesn’t exist, upsert is a combination of two words: Update and Insert.
+This word always gets underlined by the spell checker because it doesn’t exist, upsert is a combination of two words: Update and Insert.
 And that’s essentially what it does – it figures out whether to insert a new record or update an existing one on the fly.
 This operation differs from other DML operations in that it needs a special data column to operate: an External Id column.
 This column must be mapped to either an External Id or indexed field on the Salesforce object you’re working with.
 In Salesforce.com you can set up any Text, Number, or Email field as an External Id during field creation or by clicking Edit:

 So the way an Upsert operation works during a data load, is for each record Salesforce looks at the value loaded in the External Id column, and if the system already contains a record with the same External Id – it updates that record, otherwise – it creates a new one.Upserting Opportunity records

 In our demo scenario, Opportunities need to be synchronized with an external system, and therefore the Opportunity object has a field named Ext.
 Id: